AdobeDocs/experience-manager-65.en/help/forms/using/adaptive-forms-best-practices.md

 For more information, see [AEM Chrome Plug-in - Adaptive Form](https://adobe-consulting-services.github.io/acs-aem-tools/aem-chrome-plugin/adaptive-form/).

-Calvin SDK is a utility API for Adaptive Forms developers to test Adaptive Forms.
-Calvin SDK is built on top of the Hobbes.js testing framework.
-You can use the framework to test the following:

-* Rendition experience of an Adaptive Form
-* Prefill experience of an Adaptive Form
-* Submit experience of an Adaptive Form
-* Expression Rules
-* Validations
-* Lazy Loading

 ### Validating adaptive forms on AEM server {#validating-adaptive-forms-on-aem-server}

 Server-side validations are required to prevent any attempts to bypass validations on the client and any possible compromise of data submissions and business rules violations.
 Server-side validations are executed on server by loading the required client library.